Efficient Public Verification of Private ML via Regularization: Introduction

 In this paper we investigate how a member of the public can efficiently establish that a model was trained with DP guarantees.
 A common framework is ``black-box'' auditing~\citep{jagielski2020auditing, nasr2021adversary, steinke2024privacy}, where an auditor queries the model trainer with different datasets and inspects the returned models.
 However, it is known that verifying tight DP guarantees with such black-box approaches can be statistically hard~\citep{gilbert2018property,haghifam2025sample}.

-We first show that black-box auditing cannot verify a training algorithm satisfies any DP guarantees.
+We first show that black-box auditing cannot verify that a training algorithm satisfies any DP guarantees.
 We prove this by showing a model trainer can always plant an undetectable backdoor that can leak the dataset to certain entities.
 Our backdoor follows the approach of~\citep{goldwasser2022planting} to use digital signatures, i.e., a function that's hard to reproduce without access to a secret input parameter, as the trigger to activate the backdoor: by the definition of digital signatures this is computationally undetectable to a ``black-box'' auditor.
 Upon activation our backdoor then outputs the training dataset instead of the normal training algorithm's outputs.
-This means an algorithm can have no DP guarantees despite passing any ``black-box'' audit.
+This means an algorithm can have no DP guarantees despite passing \emph{any} ``black-box'' audit.

-\begin{theorem}[Undetectable DP Backdoor (Informal)] Under the assumption that digital signatures exist, for any $(\epsilon,\delta)$-DP algorithm~\footnote{See Definition~\ref{def:approx_dp}.} $T$ there exists an algorithm $T'$ which is computationally indistinguishable from $T$ when queried post-training, but reveals the dataset to privileged entities who know the backdoor (and so does not satisfy any DP guarantee). \end{theorem}
+\begin{theorem}[Undetectable DP Backdoor (Informal)] Under the assumption that digital signatures exist, for any $(\epsilon,\delta)$-DP algorithm\footnote{See Definition~\ref{def:approx_dp}.} $T$ there exists an algorithm $T'$ which is computationally indistinguishable from $T$ when queried post-training, but reveals the dataset to entities who know the backdoor (and so does not satisfy any DP guarantee). \end{theorem}

 Given the insufficiency of only inspecting the released model, we investigate how to efficiently interact with the model trainer to verify their training algorithm satisfies the assumptions for a proof of DP~\citep{shamsabadi2024confidential,BGKW-Certified-Probabilistic-Mechanisms-2024}.
 For example, in deep learning we could verify the model trainer clipped the per-example gradients and added noise for each training step~\citep{abadi2016deep}.
-We will require the interaction during the verification protocol to preserve the confidentiality of the dataset and model~\citep{BGKW-Certified-Probabilistic-Mechanisms-2024}, removing the need to trust some third-party ``verifier'' and hence making the algorithm publicly verifiable.
+We will further require the verification protocol to preserve the confidentiality of the dataset and model and provide a certain kind of \emph{public verifiability}, removing the need to trust some third-party auditor and making the algorithm verifiable by members of the public.
+See Appendix~\ref{app:public-verifiability} for the applicable notion of ``publicly verifiable.''

 Common proofs of ``tight'' DP guarantees require hard-to-verify constraints~\citep{shamsabadi2024confidential}.
 To illustrate this, consider training with mini-batch updates---a wide-spread privacy amplification technique~\citep{kasiviswanathan2011can,beimel2014bounds,abadi2016deep,feldman2020private}.
 To verify the mini-batch update was done correctly one would need to determine that the data-points were sampled randomly, and that the final gradient is the gradient for that mini-batch: checking this requires a-priori knowing what the correct gradient is, meaning the verifier must also compute all the training steps.